leyuwei/Stupid_Parallel_Simulation/README.md

   output_folder = re
 ```

-It tells me you want to run `test\test.py`, parameter 1 should iterate through 1 to 3 and parameter 2 from 3 to 5.
+It tells me you want to run `test\test.py`, while parameter 1 should iterate through 1 to 3 and parameter 2 from 3 to 5.
 You want 2 simulations to run at the same time and you want me to collect your output results under folder `test\re` to a fixed directory named `output_results`.

 `output_folder` is not a required field, while others are all required for a functional configuration file!